-Ethernet data is connected via a standard network cable into the RJ45 Ethernet jack located on the right-hand side of the unit.
+Ethernet data is connected via a standard network cable into the RJ45 Ethernet jack located on the left-hand side of the unit, as shown in Figure 2 below.
+Each unit is supplied with an additional screw- up watertight mating connector for this port, allowing the user to crimp their own waterproof network cable.
 The controller supports Streaming ACN (sACN / E1.31) or Art-Net data.